Sending a new language to the

 The number specifying the sequence position of the term when there is more than one term for a concept.
 Naturally each sequence number must be unique (no duplicates) within the one concept.

-The method we use to add a new language is:
+How we add a new language:

 4. We load the final file into the database.